1 | Fort Rodney

 One of the island's most famous natural attractions, the sulfur springs draws in over 200 thousand visitors each year.
 This 46-hectare park boasts a combination of geological features including the Caribbean’s only “drive-in volcano”, world-class interpretation center and two hot water bathing pools.

-Situated on Tet Paul Nature Trail, this nature sanctuary/wildlife reserve is a short distance from Tanzanite Heights Waterfall.
+This nature sanctuary/wildlife reserve is located a short distance from Tanzanite Heights Waterfall, and is within traveling range of Soufrière.

 5 | Toraille Waterfalls